Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Data

 For all datasets, we also include the wind information from the U$_{10}$ NASA GEOS-FP reanalysis product of \citep{molod2012geos_windU10}.

 Detailed statistics about the datasets and the created data splits are in Table \ref{tab:dataset_statistics}.

 We split each sensor's data into non-overlapping subsets.
-For our largest dataset of EMIT images, we create three splits (train, validation and test) using temporally non-overlapping date ranges.
+For our largest dataset of EMIT images, we create three splits (train, validation, and test) using temporally non-overlapping date ranges.
 Specifically, we reserve all data from 2024 for the test and validation datasets.
-This allows us to use any images collected before (data starting from September 2022) and after for training.
+This allows us to use any images collected before and after for training (data starting from September 2022).
 Thus, any future data collected by the EMIT sensor can be added to the training dataset for later iterations of these models.
-Note that the ISS hosted sensor EMIT exhibits different coverage in summer and winter months.
-In order to provide representative subsets in both test and validation data, we divide data by the 15th of each month and assign data ranges beginning with odd months for the validation dataset (e.g.: 15th Jan to 15th Feb, not including the last day) and even months to the test dataset (e.g.: 15th Feb to 15th Mar, not including last day).
+Note that the ISS-hosted sensor EMIT exhibits different coverage in summer and winter months.
+To provide representative subsets in both test and validation data, we divide data by the 15th of each month and assign data ranges beginning with odd months for the validation dataset (e.g.: 15th Jan to 15th Feb, not including the last day) and even months to the test dataset (e.g., 15th Feb to 15th Mar, not including the last day).
 The last date range (15th Dec 2024 to 15th Jan 2025) is kept in the test dataset.
-This split is visualised on Figure \ref{fig:emit_temporal_split} and can be exactly reproduced using our released code (which will be made available upon publication and link will be added here).
+This split is visualised in Figure \ref{fig:emit_temporal_split} and can be exactly reproduced using our released code.

-In the case of PRISMA and EnMAP datasets, we instead follow spatially non-overlapping splits.
+For the PRISMA and EnMAP datasets, we instead use non-overlapping splits spatially.
 This decision was made because the datasets are smaller, and a temporal data split might introduce unwanted overfitting in some locations.
 These locations are shown on Figure \ref{fig:dataset_maps}.